Adwaith-Rajesh/Adwaith-Rajesh/README.md

 ### Hi there, I'ts Adwaith Rajesh.

 ## I'm a Student and a Developer!
-- 🔭 I’m currently working on Nothing.
+- 🔭 I’m currently working on [Calsen](https://github.com/Adwaith-Rajesh/calsen).
-- 🌱 I’m currently learning Data Science 🤣, OS development
+- 🌱 I’m currently learning Data Science.
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I can forget to eat but not to code.